DBrianKimmel/PyHouse/Project/src/Modules/Core/Mqtt/_Docs/Design.md

 - schedule
 - security

-The next section is the action field.
+4. The next section is the action field.

-==>pyhouse/housename/lighting/action
+==> pyhouse/ManorHouse/house/lighting/action

 Actions:
 - status
 - control
 - delete
+- update
 - add
 - synchronize
+- trigger

 ### Payload

 The playload is structured to carry the information

+## Dispatch

 # References